Fshabbir-X/Project-DBS-NodeJs-MongoDB-AlFatah-DatabaseManagement/README.md

 # Start the server
 node server.js
 ```
+---
 📌 Usage Example – Category Management
-➕ Adding a New Category
+➕ **Adding a New Category**
 1.Navigate to the Category section
 2.Enter the Product ID
 3.Select the Product Category
 4.Click Add

-👀 Viewing a Category
+👀 **Viewing a Category**
 1.Enter the Product ID
 2.Click View

-✏️ Updating a Category
+✏️ **Updating a Category**
 1.View the category using Product ID
 2.Modify the category
 3.Click Update

-🗑️ Deleting a Category
+🗑️ **Deleting a Category**
 1.Enter the Product ID
 2.Click Delete

 🔁 The same workflow applies to other modules such as Products, Customers, Employees, Inventory, etc.

 ---
 📁 **File Overview**